The PhD in Information Studies provides an opportunity for exceptional candidates to study interdisciplinary research

 Students begin with a set of common core courses and proceed to specialization through advanced course work and dissertation topics focused on areas of expertise supported by research interests of faculty members.
-View the School's Research page for links to research areas, facilities, and publications.
+View the School's Research page for more information on faculty research areas, facilities, and publications.
 For research areas of current PhD students, visit the PhD Students page.
 For completed theses, visit the PhD Theses page.

-Research seminars are presented at the School by Canadian and international guest speakers throughout the year.
+Canadian and international guest speakers present research seminars throughout the year.
 The series offers a valuable opportunity for PhD students to learn about current research topics and developments in the field of library and information studies.

 View our current PhD students here.

-Information for current students is found in the PhD handbook and on the Current Students pages, where you'll find information on student groups, awards and aid, the SIS Wiki, specialized library services, services for new students and more.
+Information for current students can be found on the Student Resources pages, where you'll find information on student groups, financial awards and aid, specialized library services, services for new students, and more.

 Further information, including links to general university information and regulations, may be found on the McGill eCalendar PhD in Information Studies page.